About the Sennheiser HD 820

 - thick, handcrafted ear pads with soft microfiber fabric

-- three oxygen-free cables:
+- two oxygen-free cables:

 - shielded cable with unbalanced 1/4" stereo plug